Ever tried to make sense of a mountain of test scores and wondered if there’s a quick way to see the whole picture?

 Where the Term Comes From

 The idea dates back to John Tukey’s exploratory data analysis in the 1970s.
-He wanted a simple, dependable way to describe data without assuming a normal curve.
+He wanted a simple, solid way to describe data without assuming a normal curve.
 The five‑number summary survived because it’s both easy to compute and surprisingly informative.

 Why It Matters / Why People Care